stvkoch/LazyResult/README.md

 LazyResult
 ==========

-Proxy that run function when run loop interaction.
+Proxy that only run function when result interacts with loop structures.
 Addicional you can configure before and after callbacks for instance use cache manager results.